-G 11 2.6 Section 3.6, Modeling the Covered Population Comment One commentator felt that the "access only" situation should be mentioned in the standard and that guidance is needed on whether there is a responsibility to determine whether the participant is in fact paying for the entire value of the benefits received.
-Response The reviewers believe that there is sufficient guidance in the standard to cover an "access-only" situation and made no change.
-Section 3.6.
-1, Census Data Comment One commentator suggested that the language in this section be revised to be more consistent with the language in section 3.12.3(a) and other places in the standard.
-Response The reviewers agree and modified the language to be more consistent.
-Section 3.6.
-4, Dependents and Surviving Dependents of Participants Comment Several commentators suggested changes in the language in this section regarding "dependents."
-Response The reviewers revised the language in this section to clarify the intent and make it more consistent with the use in other parts of the standard.
-Comment One commentator thought that the first sentence of the second paragraph was redundant because the first paragraph refers to spouses and surviving spouses.
-Response The reviewers note that the first paragraph provides general guidance on the treatment of all dependents, both spouses and dependent children while the first sentence of the second paragraph provides specific guidance on the treatment of spouses and the second sentence of that paragraph provides specific guidance on the treatment of dependent children.
+One commentator felt that the "access only" situation should be mentioned in the standard and that guidance is needed on whether there is a responsibility to determine whether the participant is in fact paying for the entire value of the benefits received.
+The reviewers believe that there is sufficient guidance in the standard to cover an "access-only" eitertion and made no shores. situation and made no change.
+Census Data One commentator suggested that the language in this section be revised to be more consistent with the language in section 3.12.3(a) and other places in the standard.
+The reviewers agree and modified the language to be more consistent.
+Dependents and Surviving Dependents of Participants Several commentators suggested changes in the language in this section regarding "dependents."
+The reviewers revised the language in this section to clarify the intent and make it more consistent with the use in other parts of the standard.
+One commentator thought that the first sentence of the second paragraph was redundant because the first paragraph refers to spouses and surviving spouses.
+The reviewers note that the first paragraph provides general guidance on the treatment of all dependents, both spouses and dependent children while the first sentence of the second paragraph provides specific guidance on the treatment of spouses and the second sentence of that paragraph provides specific guidance on the treatment of dependent children.
 The reviewers, therefore, made no change.
-Section 3.6.
-6, Use of Grouping Comment One commentator suggested revising the disclosure requirement to "should consider disclosing, if significant" Response The reviewers believe it is important to disclose the specifics regarding the combining of health plans and grouping of populations so that another actuary qualified in the same practice area could make an objective appraisal of the reasonableness of the combining and grouping.
+Use of Grouping One commentator suggested revising the disclosure requirement to "should consider disclosing, if significant" The reviewers believe it is important to disclose the specifics regarding the combining of health plans and grouping of populations so that another actuary qualified in the same practice area could make an objective appraisal of the reasonableness of the combining and grouping.
 They also note that, as provided for in ASOP No. 1, Introductory Actuarial Standard of Practice , the standards do not apply to items that are immaterial.
 Therefore, no change was made.
-Section 3.6.
-7, Hypothetical Data Comment One commentator suggested that several examples could be added to this section.
-Response The reviewers believe that examples are not needed and made no change.
-L
+Section 3.6.7, Hypothetical Data One commentator suggested that several examples could be added to this section.
+The reviewers believe that examples are not needed and made no change.